azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-secrets.md

 OK, we've addressed the password.
 Let's start turning the template itself into a more useful building block by refactoring a few things.

 1. Create parameters for the following:
-    * virtualNetworkName with no default
+    * vnetName with no default
-    * virtualNetworkPrefix, defaulting to "10.0.0.0/16"
+    * vnetPrefix, defaulting to "10.0.0.0/16"
     * subnetName, defaulting to "Subnet"
     * subnetPrefix, defaulting to "10.0.0.0/24"
 1. Remove the corresponding variables
+    * vnetName is replacing virtualNetworkName
+    * vnetPrefix is replacing addressPrefix
 1. Remove the default for the vmName
 1. Change the value for the nicName variable to be the vmName with '-nic' at the end
 1. Change the publicIPAddressName variable to pipName